Saniamos/bbdc25/README.md

 # bbdc25

-The BBDC2025 has multiple Tracks.
+The BBDC2025 is a big data / machine learning challenge running every March 1st to 31st and has multiple Tracks.
 This is my solution (Team OldSchool) and analysis for the professional track. https://bbdc.csl.uni-bremen.de/de/2025-2/professional-track/

 The task is to detect fraudster accounts that are laundering money from a set of transactions.

 The steps to reproduce my results are as follows:
-1. Download the dataset from the BBDC website and extract it the task_orig folder.
+1. Download the dataset from the BBDC website and extract it to the task_orig folder.
 So that you have task_orig/train_set/x_train.csv
 2. Install the requirements from requirements.txt: `pip install -r requirements.txt`
 3. Run `bash preprocess_all.sh` (make sure version is set to ver12 in the script)
 4. `cd lvl_account/`
+5. Run `python3 evaluate.py --precompute --comp --model_class simple_cnn --batch_size=442 --num_train_epochs=50 --val_every_epoch=1` (you'll need 12gb of GPU memory for this)
+6. Set the trained model path in the rec_cnn4
-5. Run `python3 evaluate.py --precompute --comp --model_class rec_cnn4 --batch_size=442 --num_train_epochs=50 --val_every_epoch=1`
+7. Run `python3 evaluate.py --precompute --comp --model_class rec_cnn4 --batch_size=442 --num_train_epochs=50 --val_every_epoch=1`

 My best submission (`2025.03.31_12.04.44_rec_cnn4_test.csv`) was made that way.
-The log output should similar as this one: `2025.03.31_12.04.44_rec_cnn4.txt`
+The log output should be similar to this one: `2025.03.31_12.04.44_rec_cnn4.txt`.
+It is only marginally better (three or four samples, iirc) than the simple_cnn, so you could stop at step 5 and have a similarly good result.

-The core idea of the submisson is the following: predict the fraudster label based on the aggregated transactions of that account.
-Calculate features that also include that accounts interactions with other accounts, e.g. by using the SnapML features or tracking the exact same amount of money being moved.
+The core idea of the submission is the following: predict the fraudster label based on the aggregated transactions of that account.
+Calculate features that also include that account's interactions with other accounts, e.g. by using the SnapML features or tracking the exact same amount of money being moved.
 The feature extraction is done in lvl_transaction/model/features/ver12.py.
-Afterwards different can be trained.
-Most notably the simple_cnn already works well if the features are good.
-In some cases the rec_cnn4 can mititgage some smaller issues.
-It keeps track of the current fraud predictions and inserts them into the feature set.
-Allowing for accounts being scrutinized differently if one of their neighbours is a fraudster.
-In practice the latter seldom improved the results.
+Afterwards, different models can be trained.
+Most notably, the simple_cnn already works well if the features are good.
+In some cases, the rec_cnn4 can mitigate some smaller issues.
+It keeps track of the current fraud predictions and inserts them into the feature set, allowing for accounts being scrutinized differently if one of their neighbours is a fraudster.
+In practice, the latter seldom improved the results.
 I think there is a single case in the validation data where the fraudster was sent money, but the month had ended before they could launder it.

 Final Standing (we are 3rd, as we got overtaken by import Teamname in the last 20 minutes):
 ![final_standings.png](final_standings.png)

-My Teamname choice was on a whim, because I tend to prioritze data analysis and understanding over throwing the biggest model at the problem.
-Ended up actually doing both but the former was more succesful.
+My Teamname choice was on a whim, because I tend to prioritize data analysis and understanding over throwing the biggest model at the problem.
+Ended up actually doing both but the former was more successful.

 Below I documented my thought process throughout the challenge.

 ## Notes:
 - the data is generated
-    -> can we re-verse engineer the data generation process?
+    -> can we reverse engineer the data generation process?
-        -> or: what are the tytpical features considered for modelling this?
+        -> or: what are the typical features considered for modelling this?
-        -> additionally: there must be some variable, even if it is whitheld that informs if a transaction is fraudulent or not -> what would i use if i where to generate such a dataset?
+        -> additionally: there must be some variable, even if it is withheld that informs if a transaction is fraudulent or not -> what would I use if I were to generate such a dataset?
     -> is this based on real world distributions or did they make them up themselves? if the latter, on what basis? is there open research to consider?

-- 15% fraudsters -> any model that we can use thresholding with should have an according threshold -> potentially the organisers used different percentages for train/val/test
+- 15% fraudsters -> any model that we can use thresholding with should have an according threshold -> potentially the organizers used different percentages for train/val/test

 - there are examples of this kind of task:
-    - https://www.kaggle.com/datasets/ealaxi/paysim1 -> this looks very similar from a datastand point -> i would assume the bbdc also used https://changefinancial.com/paysim/ to generate the data
+    - https://www.kaggle.com/datasets/ealaxi/paysim1 -> this looks very similar from a data standpoint -> I would assume the BBDC also used https://changefinancial.com/paysim/ to generate the data
        -> there also are example models, we should try those first -> https://www.kaggle.com/code/salmarashwan/building-a-fraud-detection-model-paysim-case-study this has really good results just with a rf, not sure if this applies to this dataset as well, but we'll see. double check cross_validation and features used